Eighth Grade (film)

-Eighth Grade is a 2018 American coming-of-age comedy-drama film written and directed by Bo Burnham.
-It stars Elsie Fisher as Kayla, a middle school teenager who struggles with anxiety but strives to gain social acceptance from her peers during their final week of eighth grade.
-To cope, she publishes video blogs as a self-styled motivational advice-giver, though spends much of her time obsessing over social media.
-This frustrates Kayla's otherwise supportive father (Josh Hamilton), whom she alienates despite his wish to be present in her life as her sole parent.
+Eighth Grade is a 2018 American coming-of-age comedy drama film written and directed by Bo Burnham in his feature-length directorial debut.
+It stars Elsie Fisher as Kayla, a teenager attending middle school who struggles with anxiety but strives to gain social acceptance from her peers during their final week of eighth grade.
+She copes by publishing vlogs as a self-styled motivational guru but spends much of her time obsessing over social media, frustrating her otherwise supportive father Mark (Josh Hamilton), whom she alienates despite his wish to be present in her life as her sole parent.

-The film is Burnham's feature-length debut as a writer and director.
-He began the screenplay in 2014 to reflect on his own anxiety and panic attacks during his career as a comedian.
+Burnham began writing the screenplay in 2014, initially in an attempt to reflect on his own anxiety and onstage panic attacks he experienced during his career in stand-up comedy.
 Deciding to convey his experience through Kayla, he also wanted to explore how her generation copes with mental illness, grows up with the presence of social media, navigates sexuality and consent, relates to their parents and develops their sense of self.
-Burnham aimed for realism, casting actual eighth graders—including lead actress Fisher—who informed his script and directing.
+Burnham aimed for realism, casting actual eighth graders—including Fisher—who informed his script and directing.
 For research, he watched vlogs from teenagers on YouTube, where he also discovered Fisher.
-Independently financed with a $2 million budget, production took place in 2017, in the suburban town of Suffern, New York.
+On a budget of $2 million, production took place in 2017 in Suffern, New York.

-Eighth Grade premiered on January 19, 2018 at Sundance Film Festival.
-It was later given wide theatrical release in the United States on July 13, 2018 by A24.
-Instead of appealing the Motion Picture Association of America's R (Restricted) rating of the film, A24 and Burnham arranged free all-ages theatrical screenings in every state to let their young intended audience see it.
+Eighth Grade premiered at the Sundance Film Festival on January 19, 2018.
+It was given wide theatrical release in the United States by A24 on July 13, 2018.
+Instead of appealing the Motion Picture Association of America's R (Restricted) rating of the film, A24 and Burnham arranged free all-ages theatrical screenings in every U.S. state to let their intended audience see it.